Medically reviewed on May 2, 2018.

 - Feeling very tired or weak.

-- It is common to have diarrhea when taking this medicine.
+- It is common to have diarrhea when taking this medicine (nitrofurantoin capsules).
 Rarely, a very bad form of diarrhea called Clostridium difficile (C diff)–associated diarrhea (CDAD) may occur.
 Sometimes, this has led to a deadly bowel problem (colitis).
 CDAD may happen while you are taking this medicine (nitrofurantoin capsules) or within a few months after you stop taking it.
 Call your doctor right away if you have stomach pain or cramps, very loose or watery stools, or bloody stools.
 Do not try to treat loose stools without first checking with your doctor.

 What are some other side effects of Nitrofurantoin Capsules?